Mahmud0808/Iconify/README.md

 - I won't be responsible if anything happens to your device.

 - Make sure you have custom recovery installed to revert changes if anything goes wrong.

+- Note: PremadeOverlays are used as embedded APKs to reduce the overlay compilation time.
+For details, please [see here](https://github.com/Mahmud0808/Iconify/blob/beta/app/src/main/assets/PremadeOverlays/cheatsheet).